alexandertrefz/essence/packages/website/diagnostics.md

 Where a default was written to replace a shorter entry, delete the shorter
 entry: the default already means it.

+### `fallback-never-used`

+A Warning, tagged `unnecessary`: a call writes a `defaultingTo` Argument that can never be read, because the same call answers a bare value without it.
+Given a `constant scores: NonEmptyList<Integer>`, `scores::firstItem()` answers an `Integer`, so `scores::firstItem(defaultingTo 0)` answers that same `Integer` and the `0` is dead text.

+The proof is what makes it dead.
+A `NonEmptyList` receiver, an Integer divisor written as a literal, a separator that visibly has characters — each one reaches an entry that answers bare, and the entry beside it that answers an `Optional` is the one the fallback was written for.
+A checked refinement ADDS Methods and takes none away, so `namespace NonEmptyList` can answer `firstItem()` bare and still not hide `List::firstItem(defaultingTo:)`.
+This Warning is the only thing that can say so.

+The call is refused nothing and compiles as it stands.
+Drop the Argument.

+The rule is the label, not a list of Methods: an Invocation that writes an Argument labelled `defaultingTo` is resolved a second time without it, and the Warning is reported when that second resolution answers a Type that is not an `Optional`.
+A Namespace of your own following the same convention is read the same way.

+Four things have to hold before anything is said, because the Warning claims the PROOF is what made the fallback dead:

+- The bare call answers something that is not an `Optional`.
+  `list::firstItem(where check, defaultingTo 0)` can still find nothing, so its fallback is live.
+- The bare call resolves to something at all. `Optional::value(defaultingTo:)` declares no bare `value()`, so its fallback is always live.
+- The bare call reaches a DIFFERENT entry.
+A `defaultingTo` Parameter carrying a default value is filled in by the callee, so striking the Argument lands on the very entry the call already selected — one entry asked twice, proving nothing, while the Argument that was written is still read at run time.
+- That entry is one the proof unlocked.
+The call is resolved a third time with the proof erased — the receiver widened to the Type it is refined from, and no written value admitted to a refinement — and an entry still reachable then was never the proof's doing.
+An Overload whose other entry answers bare for reasons of its own is left alone.

+Note that a written literal proves things about a call's ARGUMENTS and not about its receiver, so `[1, 2, 3]::firstItem(defaultingTo 0)` says nothing: the receiver is a plain `List<Integer>` and the fallback is live.
+Bind it to a `NonEmptyList<Integer>` first, the way `scores` above is.

 ## Choices

 ### `empty-choice`